13 December 1936 -

 14th RAC Rally: 1965.
 Tough rally - due to snow, ice, fog and pouring rain, only 62 out of 162 participants finished.
 Amongst these 62 were all three Works Imps.
 Andrew Cowan / Brian Coyle drove 4525 KV.

 Andrew Cowan with co-driver Don Barrow drove a works Imp in the 1965 Scottish Rally (June).
-They had the dreaded transaxle trouble and retired on Special Stage 13
+They had the dreaded transaxle trouble and retired on Special Stage 13.
+It was the first year Barrow had become involved with the Rootes Group Competition Department, mostly teaming up with Ian Hall.

 In the 1965 Monte Carlo rally, Cowan and Robin Turvey came second, driving a Sunbeam Tiger - behind the Tiger of Peter Harper and Ian Hall.